Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 snippet:PubSub-CodePublisherMapping

 ### Exclude sagas from auto subscribe

-In Version 3 and lower events that are only handled by sagas are not subscribed to by default.
-In Version 4 and higher sagas are treated the same as handlers and will cause an endpoint to subscribe to a given event.
+In Version 3 and below events that are only handled by sagas are not subscribed to by default.
+In Version 4 and above sagas are treated the same as handlers and will cause an endpoint to subscribe to a given event.
 You can opt-in to the old exclude saga event handling behavior using:

 snippet:DoNotAutoSubscribeSagas

 ### Auto subscribe to plain messages

-In Version 4 and lower all messages not defined as a command using `ICommand` or the `.DefiningCommandsAs` convention are automatically subscribed.
+In Version 4 and below all messages not defined as a command using `ICommand` or the `.DefiningCommandsAs` convention are automatically subscribed.
 In versions 4 and 5 you can opt-in to that legacy behavior using following code

 snippet:AutoSubscribePlainMessages

 WARNING: This is a bad practice.
 Subscriptions should only be based on events.

 Since Version 6 the ability to auto subscribe to plain messages was removed.
 Although not recommended, this can be overridden by [manually subscribing](/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md#how-to-manually-subscribe-to-a-message) to other message types.

 ### When a subscriber stops or uninstalls